neuralpain/oneclickwinrar/README.md

 Just need to install WinRAR or update if it's already installed?
 Here's a script for that.
 No need to download it yourself.
 Let `installrar` take care of that for you.
 Download and install WinRAR without licensing it.

-Run once with a PowerShell terminal.
+Run once using a PowerShell terminal.
 For more functionality, download and [customize](#customization) the script.

 ```
 irm "https://shorter.gg/Jizeii" | iex